 UNIVERSITY OF WISCONSIN River Falls

-April 13, 2018 – Before a crowd of over 200 invited guests, project partners, elected officials and representatives and members of the public, the St. Croix Valley Business Innovation Center (SCVBIC) opened April 12.
+April 13, 2018 – The St. Croix Valley Business Innovation Center (SCVBIC) opened April 12 before a crowd of over 200 invited guests, project partners, elected officials and representatives and members of the public.

 The SCVBIC offers small businesses resources in the way of space for rent, co-working spaces, Wi-Fi, a business incubation program, event hosting and conference rooms, mail service, workshops and seminars, 24-hour access, business coaching and advising.